Corpus Christi Church (Columbus, Ohio)

 Corpus Christi Church was a Catholic parish church of the Diocese of Columbus located in the South Side of the city of Columbus, Ohio, United States.
-The parish was founded in 1923 and the current Modern-style church was completed in 1951.
+The parish was founded in 1922 and the current Modern-style church was completed in 1951.
 In 2023, the parish was suppressed and merged with Saint Mary Church in neighboring German Village.
-Two years later the church property was sold for $1.2 million to a developer who plans to tear down the church and build affordable housing.
+Two years later the church property was sold for $1.2 million to a developer who demolished the building in December 2025.

 History

 Founding

 In 1922, Corpus Christi parish was established on the southeastern side of the city of Columbus by bishop James Hartley with the majority of its territory being taken from St. John the Evangelist parish.
 Fr.
 Edmund Burkley, then assistant at St. Mary Church, was appointed pastor by July 1923 and began purchasing land in September of the same year.
 Ground was broken for the first parish building -- a combined church, school, and convent -- in March 1925, and in the summer a rectory was added to the property.
 In May 1928 a convent to house Franciscan Sisters of the Sacred Heart, who had taught at the parish school beginning in September 1925, was built.
-Continued growth made the construction of a basement chapel nessecary, which was completed in 1930.
+Continued growth made the construction of a basement chapel necessary, which was completed in 1930.
 This building was intended to eventually become part of a school auditorium.
 In addition to a primary school, the parish ran a two-year high school beginning in 1935, with most students transferring to St. Mary High School for the final two years.
 Due to an increased need for teachers and classroom space, it ceased operations in 1950.